pnkraemer/probdiffeq/docs/dev_docs/on_the_edges.md

 and then the ``proposed`` state becomes the ``accepted`` state.

 To implement this overstepping behaviour, we need to be super careful:
-Smoothing-based ODE filters finalise the function call with a backward pass after the forward-solve, and the state-space model for this backward pass is implemented during the forward pass.
+Smoothing-based probabilistic IVP solvers finalise the function call with a backward pass after the forward-solve, and the state-space model for this backward pass is implemented during the forward pass.
 But overstepping-interpolating changes the backward model quite drastically: